The Daily Life of a Stonemason: Looking into the Common Practices of Shaping Stones

 2. Using the Latest Technology

-To achieve the highest level of accuracy, stonemasons utilize the latest technology in measurement and design.
+To achieve the highest level of accuracy, stonemasons utilize the latest technology in measurement and design, especially for CNC Operators.
 This includes digital measuring tools, laser levels, and CAD (Computer-Aided Design) software that allow precise calculations and adjustments.
+The integration of a CNC machine further enhances precision and efficiency in the fabrication process.

 3. Reading and Interpreting Plans and Drawings